AngelKey/Angelkey.messengerclient/README.md

 messenger-client
 ================

-baresbones of the messenger client
+barebones of the messenger client